WTFN

 WTFN is an Australian production company based in Melbourne.
-Formed in 2001 by Daryl Talbot and Steve Oemcke, the company is known for producing numerous observational documentary, lifestyle and reality series across many television networks.
+The company produces numerous observational documentary, lifestyle and reality series across many television networks.

 History

 WTFN was founded by Daryl Talbot and Steve Oemcke in 2001.
 Talbot, a former journalist for the Bendigo Advertiser, had worked in television for a number of years and produced Postcards for Nine, and Oemcke began at a Channel 8 newsroom in central Victoria, and found fame as a host of the Seven Network’s long-running game show Wheel Of Fortune.

-The company's first production was a Network Ten observational series Bread, which followed people starting a business sponsored by Sensis.
+The company's first production was observational series Bread, which broadcast in 2003 on Network Ten, and followed people starting a small business.
 WTFN quickly gained prominence producing titles that included Coxy's Big Break, Bondi Vet, and The Living Room.
 Bondi Vet has gone on to be sold in over 100 countries.

 In 2012, the company launched international distribution company Fred Media, which represents both WTFN's programs and those from other production houses.
 The company has signed a number of international content output deals, including a 2011 deal with US based Discovery Communications, a 2012 deal with South African Okhule Media, and a 2014 deal with Chinese broadcaster Tianjin TV.
 It opened a Los Angeles based office in 2012.

 The company received attention in 2012 after the broadcast of McDonalds's Gets Grilled on Seven.
 The documentary was the recipient of allegations of bias due to it being funded by McDonald's, but WTFN and Seven defended the program, saying that the producers maintained full editorial control over the content.